Axiematic/datawookie/content/blog/2018-08-01-preparing-to-give-talk.md

 A demo is probably one of the riskier things that you can do during a talk.
 But there are some ways that you can mitigate the risk.

 1. Record the demo, so that if things go wrong live then you can always revert to the recording.

+## Ways to Start

+Three good ways to start a talk:

+- With a question.
+- With a fact/statement that shocks or intrigues.
+- "Once upon a time..." (tell a story).